Samsung/tizen-docs/docs/application/native/guides/text-input/autofill.md

         /* Error handling */
     ```

-4. Incase, the Autofill manager library is not needed in your application, you must destroy the Autofill manager handle using the `autofill_manager_destroy()` function:

-    ```c
-    autofill_view_info_destroy(vi_h);
-    ```

-## Data entered and Stored in Autofill Service
+## Data Entered and Stored in Autofill Service

-To retrieve the data previously entered by the user and stored in an Autofill service:

-1. To get the data previously entered using the `fill_response_item_cb()` function, create the callback function:
+1. To retrieve the data previously entered using the `fill_response_item_cb()` function, create the callback function:

-   Autofill service can send more than one autofill response for the view ID to be requested.
+   Autofill service can send more than one autofill response for the requested view ID.
    To support this case, the `autofill_fill_response_foreach_group()` function is used to receive the multiple autofill response group.
 Each group has the autofill data for the requested view ID to be filled.

    The following code snippet shows how to receive multiple Autofill response data to have two Autofill responses that consists of of user ID and user password in this case: